If you were to Google “budgeting advice”, you’d be forgiven if you found the results confusing, even contradictory in some cases.

 Many people who don’t have a budget have disengaged for various reasons.
 Perhaps it’s too stressful to open their credit card statement, so they avoid it.
 Perhaps they’re worried that they just don’t have the means to meet their financial needs or goals, so they take the “ostrich” approach and bury their heads in the sand.

 We tend to be wired to try to avoid pain at all costs, so this helps explain why people have difficulty in facing up to the state of their finances.
 It’s totally normal, but it’s something that needs to be acknowledged if you want to move forward and create a clear financial path.

-On the other hand, there are those who prefer to get down to details, carefully review each expense, and discover whether there opportunities to save. .
+On the other hand, there are those who prefer to get down to details, carefully review each expense, and discover whether there are opportunities to save.

 These are completely different views, yet each works for the people who hold them.
 There is no “right” way to budget!

 Stepping back, what is a budget?
 An effective budget means living within our means.
 We are spending at a sustainable rate given our income, our reserves, and our goals.
 That looks different for a student versus a retiree versus a young family.